-Sambor Prei Kuk temple complex in bucolic Kompong Thom province was recently added to Cambodia’s list of UNESCO World Heritage sites.
-Set amidst forest and shaded by towering trees, the unique late 6th century temple city is one of Cambodia’s oldest.
+Sambor Prei Kuk temple complex in bucolic Kompong Thom province was added to UNESCO’s World Heritage list in 2017.
+Set amidst towering forest and shaded by lofty trees, the unique late 6th century temple city is one of Cambodia’s oldest temples, one of its least visited and one of its most atmospheric.
+It makes a rewarding day trip from Siem Reap but an overnight stay in Kompong Thom is even better.

-Around 170kms from Siem Reap, Sambor Prei Kuk – which means “the temple in the richness of the forest” in Khmer – is a sprawling complex of one hundred temples scattered over nearly 1,400 hectares of forest, rice paddies and marshlands on the west bank of the Steung Sen or Sen River in rural Kompong Thom.
+Located around 170kms from Cambodia’s northern city of Siem Reap, departure point for Angkor Wat, Sambor Prei Kuk – which means “the temple in the richness of the forest” in Khmer – is a sprawling complex of one hundred temples scattered over nearly 1,400 hectares of forest, rice paddies and marshlands on the west bank of the Steung Sen or Sen River in rural Kompong Thom.

-One of Cambodia’s more off the beaten track archaeological sites, Sambor Prei Kuk sees nowhere near the numbers of the least visited temples in Angkor Archaeological Park near Siem Reap.
-When we last visited Sambor Prei Kuk, our guide told us that on some days there were as few as a dozen tourists, on some none at all.
+One of Cambodia’s more remote archaeological sites, Sambor Prei Kuk sees nowhere near the numbers of the least visited temples in Angkor Archaeological Park near Siem Reap.
+When we last visited Sambor Prei Kuk, our guide told us that on some days there were as few as a dozen tourists, on other days there were none at all.

-That’s all set to change.
-In July, Sambor Prei Kuk became the third archaeological site in Cambodia to receive UNESCO World Heritage listing after Preah Vihear (recognised in 2008) and Angkor Wat (listed in 1992).
+While we thought that was all set to change back in July 2017, when Sambor Prei Kuk became the third archaeological site in Cambodia to receive UNESCO World Heritage listing after Preah Vihear (recognised in 2008) and Angkor Wat (listed in 1992), it didn’t.
+The stunning temple site still remains one of Cambodia’s lesser visited archaeological complexes.
+More reasons to add it to your itinerary below.

 Sambor Prei Kuk, Cambodia – A City of Guardian Lions and Flying Palaces